OpenKneeboard/OpenKneeboard/docs/troubleshooting/known-issues.md

 For now, your options are:
 - use Air Link, Virtual Desktop, Steam Link, or another alternative.
 - use your vendor-provided drivers instead; [wintab-adapter](https://github.com/OpenKneeboard/wintab-adapter) is recommended.
-- use a development build of OpenTabletDriver.
+- use a prerelease build of OpenTabletDriver.

 ## Crash or error on NVidia 591+ drivers with USB or virtual monitors